edoardodavini/sts/README.md

 Placeholders are as easy as possible:
 `{{x.this.is.a.nested.path}}`
 * The double brackets are used to identify inside a string.
-* `x` is always an integer, representing the array index of the responses (so it starts from 0)
+* `x` is always an integer, representing the array index of the [responses](#The responses) (so it starts from 0)
 * `this.is.a.nested.path` is the nested path of the object of the response.

+## The responses
+During the entire execution of the suite, each result generated during each step is placed in a collector array: the Response object.
+In this object everything is ordered by exection order and is still available for _string interpolation_ using **Placeholders**.

+All responses are then available in the `*_raw_report.json` for future integration

 ## The results
 This process generates 2 different reports: